 If you go to Palo Duro, you are right near Amarillo so I have a few other suggestions.
 Some are campy but you should know that I love that.
 Scroll on if you don't:

 Do you remember the Old 96er in The Great Outdoors with John Candy?
-Well, here it's a 72-ounce steak plus sides and you have an hour to eat it all front and center in the middle of the restaurant.
+Well, at The Big Texan, it's a 72-ounce steak plus sides and you have an hour to eat it all front and center in the middle of the restaurant.
 While you wait for a seat, you can play arcade games or watch a concert or show while drinking their homemade brew out back.
 Need a place to stay?
 They have a motel.
 [Admitted tangent: We stayed there a few years ago when our kids were little.
 It took Bill forever to check in and I sat with the kids in the car about to lose it because the kids were upset and strapped into their car seats.
 When he finally got into the car, I asked him what the hell took so long.
 With a completely straight face, he said, "The guy in front of me was checking in his horse."
 Situation diffused - you can't make this stuff up.]

 McDonald Observatory (Fort Stockton) and Marfa